Newfoundland (Island) Towns, Villages & Hamlets.

 - Round Harbour: Drove to Round Harbour while exploring the Baie Verte in June of 2010.
 Walked the north side boardwalk and wandered into an abandoned home.
 A beautiful place where I wondered how many other places without roads I miss because of my propensity towards driving.

 - Snooks Arm: Visited Snooks Arm in June of 2010, spinning the tires up the hill trying to get out of town on that crazy hill.
 I didn't post any pictures.
+I would return a handful of times from 2011-2015, trying to get to nearby Indian Burying Place.

 - Route 415: Nippers Harbour Road